GREETING CARD SCAM

 Feel Free to use our Spam Checker Tool

 We are providing the Spam Checker Tool for your convenience.
-Here you can enter the email or the contact number that you suspect to be a scam.
-This tool checks it with our spam database list and ensure you regarding the email or the phone number is real one or the bogus.
+Here, you can enter the email or the contact number that you suspect to be a scam.
+This tool checks it with our spam database list and ensures whether the email or the phone number is a real one or bogus.